UltraMessaging/um_python/README.md

 # Introduction

-This project is a simple tool to generate an Ultra Messaging wrapper API for Python using the cffi interface.
+This project is a simple tool to generate an Ultra Messaging wrapper API for Python using cffi.
-Note that cffi is a python wrapper over the UM native library, and therefore requires the UM native dynamic library to be installed.
+Note that a cffi API is a python wrapper around a native library, and therefore requires the UM native dynamic library to be installed.
 I.e. this is not a pure Python implementation of UM.

-Python itself has tools to make the generation of cffi APIs easy.
+Python itself has tools to make the generation of cffi APIs reasonably easy.
 For example, it can read a C header file (.h) and do most of the work for you.
 However, the UM "lbm.h" file is not well-suited to the cffi tools.
 The tools in the "um_python" project performs a set of transformations on